Are you available for commission by companies and magazines?

 Why do you create work about endometriosis?

 Because I suffer from it myself.
-I wanted to help both the charity and others who suffers with the condition in any way I could and it made sense to do it with design and illustration.
+I wanted to help both the charity Endometriosis UK and others who suffer with the condition in any way I could and it made sense to offer my time and skills in design and illustration.

 I have a charity, can you do my work for free?